 Pushing through pain or discomfort can exacerbate injuries and delay recovery time.

-Please pay attention to what your body needs, whether it’s extra rest or a visit to a healthcare professional.
+Please pay attention to what your body needs, whether it's extra rest days or a visit to a healthcare professional.

 By avoiding these pitfalls, you can set the stage for a quicker and more complete recovery, ensuring you're ready for your next ride.

-The 8 Best Recovery Techniques for Cycling
+The 8 Best Cycling Recovery Tips

 1. Recovery Ride